hajdu-patrik/Network-Monitor-App_JAVA/README.md

 ### 🛡️ Active Security (IPS)
 - **Real-time Threat Detection:** Automatically checks every outgoing packet's destination IP against a local blacklist database.
-- **TCP Reset Injection:** If a match is found, the system constructs and injects a spoofed **TCP RST** packet to immediately sever the connection between the client and the malicious server.
 - **Visual Alerting:** Malicious traffic is highlighted in **RED** in the monitoring dashboard.

 ### 📡 Network Monitoring